-RV antifreeze is an essential accessory in an RV because it protects the plumbing and piping system, and keeps the rig’s temperature below the freezing point.
+RV antifreeze is an essential accessory in an RV because it protects the plumbing and piping system and keeps the rig’s temperature below the freezing point.

-Do You Really Need an RV Antifreeze?
+Do You Need an RV Antifreeze?

 This liquid pink solution prevents your trailer’s plumbing and piping system from breaking and freezing.